 No Downhill Running

-The treadmill gives you the incline option, but that’s about it.
+Treadmill running gives you the incline option, but that’s about it.
 You cannot go downhill.
 This limits your running as you cannot strengthen your anterior tibialis muscles present at the front of your legs.

 Running outside in the open with nature (or buildings!) around you can be a different experience than running inside the four walls of your home or gym.

-Pros of Outside Running
+Pros of Outside Running – Why is Running Outside Better than Treadmill?

 Not many things in life are free – but running outside is.
 You do not need to invest in a treadmill or get a gym membership when you can run outside.
 Moreover, you are not restricted by your gym’s timings as you can run outside at any time convenient to you.